Filtering and grouping of responses

 Step 3

-As with filtering, once you've selected a question you will see the Filtering and Grouping box.
+As with filtering, once you've selected a question you will see the filtering and grouping box.

-We want to Group 'Who is your favourite Beatle?' by answers to the question 'How old are you?', so we select this option from the Grouping drop down menu:
+We want to group 'Who is your favourite Beatle?' by answers to the question 'How old are you?', so we select this option from the grouping drop down menu:

 View of Responses by Respondent grouping dropdown with 'age' question selected in dropdown list.
 Screenshot.

 Then select 'Apply' to apply the grouping.
 Now we can see how the question was answered according to the respondent's answers to two questions — both in a table and a chart.
+The table features the colour coding key to explain what the breakdown of colours on the bars of the chart represents.

 View of Responses by Respondent grouping chart.
 Screenshot.